The only side effect of our nontoxic natural medicine is feeling better.

-If EDTA is given too rapidly or in too large a dose it may cause harmful side effects, just as an overdose of any other medicine ca be dangerous.
-Reports of serious and even rare fatal complications have stemmed from excessive doses of EDTA, improperly administered.
-If you choose a physician with proper training and experience, who is an expert in the use of EDTA, the risk of chelation therapy will be kept to a very low level.
+If EDTA is given too rapidly or in too large a dose it may cause harmful side effects, just as an overdose of any other medicine can be dangerous.
+Reports of serious and even rare or fatal complications have stemmed from excessive doses of EDTA, and were most likely improperly administered.
+If you choose a physician with proper training and experience, who is an expert in the use of EDTA, the risk of chelation therapy will be kept at a very low level.
 The International College of Integrative Medicine (ICIM) and The American Board of Chelation Therapy (ABCT) examines physicians for competence in the specialized field of chelation therapy.

 Is chelation therapy new?